elizazavlieva/Calculator/README.md

 Guidelines:
   -  Ensure that each arithmetic operation is implemented in a separate function for modularity.
   -  Handle division by zero error to avoid program crashes.
   -  Use a loop to keep the program running until the user chooses to quit.
-M
-  -  ake sure to validate user input to ensure it's a valid menu choice and numeric input for operands.
+  -  Make sure to validate user input to ensure it's a valid menu choice and numeric input for operands.
   -  Display clear and user-friendly messages and prompts.
 Example Output:
   Python Calculator
   Menu:

   Addition
   Subtraction
   Multiplication
   Division
   Quit
   Enter your choice (1/2/3/4/5): 1
   Enter the first number: 10
   Enter the second number: 5
   Result: 10 + 5 = 15

   Enter your choice (1/2/3/4/5): 5
   Goodbye!